Unboxed-Software/solana-course/content/transfer-hook.md

 }
 ```

 Pay careful attention to the indexes for each account.
 Most notably, see that `index 9` is the index for the `crumb_mint_ata` account.
 It constructs the ATA using `ExtraAccountMeta::new_external_pda_with_seeds` and passing in the seeds from other accounts by their index.
-Specifically, the ATA belongs to the `owner`.
+Specifically, the ATA belongs to whatever `owner` calls the transfer.
 So when a cookie is sent, the crumb will be minted to the sender.

 ### 2. Transfer Hook instruction

-In this step, we'll implement the `transfer_hook` instruction for our Transfer Hook program.
+In this step, we'll implement the `transfer_hook` instruction.
 This instruction will be called by the Token Extensions Program when a token transfer occurs.

-The transfer hook we are writing will mint one crumb token each time a transfer occurs.
+The `transfer_hook` instruction will mint mint one crumb token each time cookie transfer occurs.

 Again we'll have a struct `TransferHook` that will hold the accounts required for the instruction.